kamlakanwar/Travel-Tales/README.md

 # Travel-Tales

-Welcome to the repository of Travel website!
-This project showcases user friendly interface to plan a tour with your family and friends.
+Welcome to the repository for Travel website!
+This project showcases user friendly interface to plan a tour with your family and friends includes singin and login pages.

 ## Table of Contents
 - [Technologies Used](#technologies-used)